trappar/bitwig-api-stubs/README.md

 ![Example of code-completion in action](http://i.imgur.com/q7m2425.gif)

 ### IMPORTANT!
-**This is not finished!** Some parts are missing.
-If you download this now, check back later to see if I've made more progress.
-That said, even with the current omissions (detailed in the Known Issues section), what I've done so far is quite worth using.

 **Report any issues you find!** Report issues however is easiest for you...
 + [Here on GitHub](https://github.com/trappar/bitwig-api-stubs/issues)
 + [This KVRAudio forum thread](http://www.kvraudio.com/forum/viewtopic.php?f=259&t=409513)